Jump to page content

 Anti-aliasing of text on the screen is normally skipped below a certain font size: typically 12 pt in Mac OS 9 and maybe 14 pt in Windows.
 Except Windows turns it back on for really really tiny sizes to absolutely ensure you can’t read anything:

-The following screenshot is what programs looked like after installing the Japanese language kit in Windows before I had to reboot:
+The following screenshot is what programs looked like after installing the Japanese language kit in Windows, before the mandatory reboot:

-While we are on the subject of development environments, Arne (do you know any other Arnes?) sent me this one from the Sesam Java IDE
+On the subject of development environments, Arne Johannessen sent me this one from the Sesam Java IDE

 The next two are rather odd – running ShadowIRC and Doom at the same time: